The Meaning Of

 sabachthani to azavthani.
 Today, many scholars change sabachthani to

-shebakthani (leave as it is).
+shebakthani (leave unharmed).
 Both changes of Scripture are unacceptable: it

 puts words into Jesus’ mouth.